 So, I did and thus the seeds were sown for my love of music and later my own disco.

 It was during this stay my dad purchased a plot of land on the fringes of Marbella intending to build a retirement villa.
 The price was incredibly inexpensive when compared with our house by the Thames.
-Several years later, when he was ready to go ahead, the Puerto Banus marina project was in full cry so finding a construction company interested in giving us an estimate was proving impossible.
-He approached the developers who sold him the land for help, but their only solution was to offer an exchange for a penthouse in Nerja where they had recently completed the Parador Hotel.
+Several years later, when he was ready to go ahead, the Puerto Banus marina project was in full cry, so finding a construction company interested in giving us an estimate was proving impossible.
+He approached the developers who sold him the land for help, but their only solution was to offer an exchange for a penthouse in Nerja, where they had recently completed the Parador Hotel.

-We had never heard of Nerger as we initially pronounced the town, yet after a six-hour drive along a narrow and curvy coastal road it was immediately obvious Nerja was everything, we had dreamed of as our ideal Spanish retreat.
+We had never heard of ‘Nerger’, as we initially pronounced the town, yet after a six-hour drive along a narrow and curvy coastal road it was immediately obvious Nerja was everything we had dreamed of as our ideal Spanish retreat.
 Quiet, quaint, quirky, and even cheaper.
 They bought the apartment even though construction had barely commenced.
 It was the beginning of our family love affair with one of Spain’s most beautiful places.

 Not much had visibly changed to the interior landscape of Spain since our first visit.
-The views to the left and right of the road while driving through France had been noticeably different.
+The views to the left and right of the road, while driving through France, had been noticeably different.
 Lush green fields growing everything from grapes to garlic covered the terrain as far as the horizon.
 In Spain, there was nothing, just dry scrub, a few random olive trees, and on the fringes of each town and village, scattered allotments.

 Other than fuel and potty stops, I hadn’t had a rest since hitting French territory.
 I was exhausted but stubbornly soldiered on wanting to reach Nerja.
 Just outside Granada I fell asleep at the wheel but woke in time to swerve back onto my side of the road.
 Thankfully, nothing was coming but at the next layby, I pulled in and slept for a few hours.